PlanterApp/planter_blog/content/posts/how-to-land-a-gardening-job/index.md

 Gardening as a job can also involve working in the elements- rain, heat, and cold- whereas with your own garden you can just hide inside until the weather improves.
 Depending on the job, there may be physical requirements - carrying heavy things, standing for extended periods, kneeling, and bending.
 You might be assigned repetitive tasks to be done quickly- planting 300 lettuce plants feels quite different than planting only 3!
 Efficiency tends to be the name of the game with gardening jobs, compared to your own garden where you can spend as much time as you want fussing over your plants.

 If you’re truly passionate about gardening, don’t let this deter you.
-Just go into it knowing that gardening for work might not feel as ‘carefree’ as gardening for a hobby.
-Otherwise, find another avenue to channel your gardening-related passion into a career without specifically doing gardening itself.
+Just be aware that gardening for work might not feel as carefree as hobby gardening.
+You could also find other avenues to channel your gardening passion into a career without necessarily working as a gardener.
 Consider options such as working at a retail garden center, garden design, or horticultural research.
 The possibilities to incorporate gardening into your career are limitless!

 **Decide what type of gardening gig you dig:**

-Once you are confident that a gardening career is right for you and you have a general idea of what type of job appeals to you, you’ll need to figure out which area(s) of gardening you want to work in.
+Once you're confident that a gardening career is right for you and you have a general idea of what type of job appeals to you, you’ll need to figure out which area(s) of gardening you want to work in.
 There are many different gardening-related specialities, such as:

 * Landscaping & garden maintenance
 * Arboriculture